“You’re only as strong as the weakest link in your chain.”

 3. If and when you lose a job, or have a decline in business, send impersonal, mass notes to LinkedIn contacts announcing that you’d appreciate their steering leads your way.

-4. When you come up dry on Step 3, complain that LinkedIn is useless.
+4. When you come up dry on Step 3, grumble about LinkedIn’s uselessness.

 Referring back to the introductory line–and boiling down these four steps in one word: weak.